claha/smart-home/README.md

 pi 3 but could easily be changed to appropriate hardware in the docker-compose file.

+### Integrations

+Some integrations are added through the user interface (Configuration/Integrations).

+#### Chromecast

+The chromecast should be auto detected and an entity called `media_player.chromecast` should be created when the integration is added.

 ### Automation

 Automations are written using `yaml`.